Last Updated: May 3, 2026

 Panheprin is a drug marketed by Hospira and is included in one NDA.

 The generic ingredient in PANHEPRIN is heparin sodium.
 There are seventy-seven drug master file entries for this compound.
-Twenty-three suppliers are listed for this compound.
+Twenty-five suppliers are listed for this compound.
 Additional details are available on the heparin sodium profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Panheprin